-- Have someone else call if you are unable to do so. - Provide the address, location, and all possible details to the dispatcher. - Get to a safe place. - Do not provoke or become involved in the disruptive behavior. - Do not argue, yell, or joke with the individual. - Limit eye contact with the individual. - Stay out of arm's reach of the individual. - Do not touch the person. - If the disturbance is outside, stay inside, away from doors and windows. - Do not allow menacing behavior to go unreported. - Disruptive behaviors may also be perceived as threatening. - If the threat is immediate, leave the situation, if possible, and call the Person-in-Charge or designated security personnel.
+- In an emergency, call 911. - If not an emergency, call Campus Facilities immediately at 303-410-2405 or 303-410-2407. - Have someone else call if you are unable to do so. - Provide the address, location, and all possible details to the dispatcher. - Get to a safe place. - Do not provoke or become involved in disruptive behavior. - Do not argue, yell, or joke with the individual. - Limit eye contact with the individual. - Stay out of arm's reach of the individual. - Do not touch the person. - If the disturbance is outside, stay inside, away from doors and windows. - Do not allow menacing behavior to go unreported. - Disruptive behaviors may also be perceived as threatening.

+- If the threat is immediate, leave the situation, if possible, and call the Person-in-Charge or designated security personnel.
 If the threat or behavior indicates possible danger, take immediate action to protect yourself. - For an angry or hostile student, customer, or co-worker: Stay calm.
 Listen attentively.
 Maintain eye contact.
 Be courteous.
 Be patient.
 Be respectful.
 Keep the situation in your control but try to ensure there is a barrier between the individual and yourself.
-Do not get backed into a corner. - If shouting, swearing or threatening continues: Signal a co-worker or supervisor that you need help.
-Do not make any calls yourself. - If someone is threatening you with a gun, knife or other weapon: Stay calm.
+Do not get backed into a corner. - If shouting, swearing, or threatening continues: Signal a co-worker or supervisor that you need help.
+Do not make any calls yourself. - If someone is threatening you with a gun, knife, or other weapon: Stay calm.
 Quietly signal for help.
 Maintain eye contact.
 Stall for time.
 Keep talking but follow instructions from the person who has the weapon.
 Don't risk harm to yourself or others.
 Never try to grab the weapon.
-Watch for a possible chance to escape to a safe area. - If the threat isn't immediate, report the behavior to the Person-in-Charge or Emergency Response Team to receive assistance in assessing the level of danger, determining an appropriate intervention, and choosing appropriate safety measures.

-• Document the incident.
+Watch for a possible chance to escape to a safe area. - If the threat isn't immediate, report the behavior to the Person-in-Charge or Emergency Response Team to receive assistance in assessing the level of danger, determining an appropriate intervention, and choosing appropriate safety measures. - Document the incident.
 Fill out an Incident Report or Student of Concern Report.